 Every time I find some sweet strawberries, I’m reminded of my strawberry farm tour in Oxnard, CA. I’m so glad summer is around the corner.
 Summer fruits also mean it’s time to jam!
 And these fabulous strawberries were begging to be made into a jam.

 Balsamic vinegar is a natural compliment to fruit.
 It’s sweet and tangy attributes add something special to desserts.
-I’ve drizzled balsamic vinegar over ice cream, baked balsamic vinegar in a cherry pie, so why not add balsamic vinegar to strawberry jam?
+I’ve drizzled balsamic vinegar over ice cream, baked balsamic vinegar in a homemade cherry pie and even baked with it my blackberry scone recipe.

 If you make a lot of homemade jam, then you know that adding a little lemon juice is an important component to jam making.
 But do you know why it is important to add lemon juice to strawberry jam, or any other jam?